Vanshika3003/blaz_march_22/microservicesusedcases/k8seks/readme.md

 - Create a Cluster.json and use all information received from Cloud Formation to create the cluster. create cluster using  this file into .kube folder of c:\user\[USER]\.kube\config

 - eksctl create cluster -f cluster.json --kubeconfig=c:\users\acer\.kube\config

+- Ways to Create gateways
+  - What is gateway?
+    - An Entry-point to the cluster to access ANY Microservice deployed on it
+    - Kubernetes Local Cluster
+      - Ingress
+        - Using yml file
+    - Microsk8s
+      - Ingress
+        - using yml
+      - Istio
+        - Provide configuration to  the cluster explicitly
+    - Cloud (AKS, EKS, GKS, ect.)
+      - Ingress
+        - Configure using yml
+      - Cloud API Gateways (recommended)
+  - Express-Gateway
+    - Code, it, COnfigure it, change it when a new Microservice is added